 For example, you could invest using equity ETFs at 80% or more of your portfolio.

 As your kid grows older and closer to needing the funds, you want to take a more conservative approach.
-This is because there is less time to recover from market downturns if you are going to be paying tuition soon.
+This is because there is less time to recover from market downturns if you will be paying tuition soon.

 The table below shows the asset allocation plan I use for my kids: